STAT545-UBC-hw-2019-20/stat545-hw-luluxpei/hw04/hw04_tidy_join.md

     13 Turner Jones                                      tjjones12@hotmail.ca
     14 Albert Marshall, Vivian Marshall                  themarshallfamily1234~

+Note that in this exercise, we will be converting resulting tibbles into a nicer data frame format for ease of visualization and navigation of columns and observations.
+We will be using `knitr::kable` and `DT::datatable` for these manipulations.

 ## *3.1 - `left_join`*

 Taking a look at the guestlist, we notice that it does not contain the